CominLab/VG-SNP-Aware/README.md

 In order  to  perform the  entire genotyping  process  the vg construct  and index steps are required to obtain the graphs.

 The map command of VG SNP-Aware includes:
-*  --sequentialSearch:  performs the alignment on graph with the VG SNP-Aware algorithm
+*  --snp-aware:  performs the alignment on graph with the VG SNP-Aware algorithm
-*  --printMin: allows to reduce the output size to only reads with one or more reference or alternative base of SNPs
+*  --printsnp: allows to reduce the output size to only reads with one or more reference or alternative base of SNPs

 To use VG SNP-Aware the sequentialSearch parameter is required while printMin is an optional parameter but it is recommended.
 The -j parameter is mandatory to obtain as output the JSON mapping file.
 It is possible to use the vg view command to switch from JSON to GAM files and vice versa.

-    vg map -f reads.fq -x graph.xg -g graph.gcsa --printMin --sequentialSearch -j
+    vg map -f reads.fq -x graph.xg -g graph.gcsa --printsnp --snp-aware -j

-    vg map -f reads.fq -x graph.xg -g graph.gcsa --sequentialSearch -j
+    vg map -f reads.fq -x graph.xg -g graph.gcsa --snp-aware -j

 The  VG  version used by VG SNP-Aware is v1.29.0-44-ga74417fcb "Sospiro".